ParaCoToUl/noarr-pipelines/examples/uppercase/README.md

-# Upcase example
+# Uppercase example

-This folder contains a standalone cmake project that demonstrates absolute basics of noarr pipelines.
-It features a pipeline designed to read a file, line by line, capitalize each line and print it to the screen.
+This folder contains a standalone cmake project that demonstrates the absolute basics of noarr pipelines.
+It features a pipeline, designed to read a file line by line, capitalize each line and print it to the screen.
 It demonstrates the producer-consumer pattern that is easy to build using noarr pipelines.

 ## Compilation